(a) Providing the system and services that we offer; and

 (b) Where the Customer provides incorrect instructions, or later wishes to amend the instructions provided, then the Customer should notify the Company as soon as practicable of the changes to instructions.

-(c) Once a Brief is submitted and accepted by the Company, the Company cannot guarantee that any changes to the Brief will be accepted as this will be subject to the acceptance and availability of Content Creators.
+(c) Once a Brief is submitted and accepted by the Company, the Company cannot guarantee that any changes to the Brief will be accepted as this will be subject to the acceptance and availability of Content Creators, changes may also attract additional fees in the form of Content Credits.

 (d) The Company reserves the right to charge the Customer additional fees for any changes to a Brief that has already been accepted by the Company, having regard to the services rendered by Content Creators.